 I don’t think it would be cool for Jiu Jitsu because at the end of the day the man is stronger than the woman, period.
 I find this idea absurd.
 It would be the same thing as to place adults to fight in the children division.

 I absolutely do not think there should be mixed divisions with both men and women fighting each other.
 At least not in any serious sports organization.

-BJJ or no gi grappling is a physical sport where strength and conditioning matters a lot, that is the reason why we have weight-divisions.
-Men and women do not have the same physical conditions, hormones, body composition etc. differs a lot between the sexes.
+BJJ or no-gi grappling is a physical sport where strength and conditioning matters a lot, that is the reason why we have weight divisions.
+Men and women do not have the same physical conditions, hormones, body composition, etc. those differ a lot between the sexes.
 Women have a higher percentage of fat in our bodies and we just aren’t as strong as men.

-In my eyes a fight between a man and a woman can never be on equal conditions.
+In my eyes, a fight between a man and a woman can never be on equal conditions.
 It would kind of be the same as doping one of the fighters and keep the other one clean.
-Technique of course matters, but in a world-class tournament one must assume that the technical level is about the same in both fighters, and then strength and cardio will matter.
+The technique of course matters, but in a world-class tournament one must assume that the technical level is about the same in both fighters, and the strength and cardio will matter.

 For me that is what sport is about, everybody is starting with the same conditions and then it is about giving everything you got and using the potential you have got and make the best of it against other people that do the same.
 If you start mixing with this it will turn more into a circus and a freak-show, which is fine if that is what you want, but is no longer a sport.